sfletche/ol3-marco-test/README.md

 * basic map with base layer, vector layer, xyz layer, and wms (arcrest) layer
 * interactivity

+might use left column for table of contents (activating/deactivating layers) and the right column for basemap options

 known gaps
 * utfgrids - xyz interactivity